sutarrohit/Full-Stack-NFTMarketplace/README.md

 * Integration with the Ethereum blockchain for NFT creation, buying, and selling.
 * User-friendly interface for browsing and searching NFTs.
 * Secure payment system Ether coin.
-* Wallet integration to manage user funds and transactions.

 ## Technologies